dieterich-lab/rna_protein_xlnet/README.md

 python xlnet.py fine-tune --configfile exampleconfigs/tokenize_pre-train_fine-tune.yaml
 ```

 Depending on the `splitpos` argument, fine-tuning will be carried out on a 90/10 train/eval split or via cross validaton on each split as validation set.
 As for `pretrain` you can change the training `settings`.
 Down below we only list the parameters that are specific to the `fine-tune` option.
+Durng fine-tuning the previous pretrainedmodel from this run is being used.
+If you want to use an externall/otherwise trained mode, specify its path with `pretrainedmodel`.

 ```yaml
 settings: